larsid/FogLedger/README.md

 # FogLedger

-FogLedger is plugin to Fogbed.
-It is framework and toolset integration for rapid prototyping of fog components in virtual-ized environments using a desktop approach for DLTs.
-Its design meets the postulated requirements of low cost, flexible setup and compatibility with real world technologies.
-The components are based on Mininet network emulator with Docker container instances as fog virtual nodes.
+FogLedger is a plugin for Fogbed.
+It is a framework and toolset integration for the rapid prototyping of fog components in virtualized environments using a desktop approach for DLTs.
+Its design meets the postulated requirements of low cost, flexible setup, and compatibility with real-world technologies.
+The components are based on a Mininet network emulator with Docker container instances as fog virtual nodes.

 ## Install